ivanseed/google-foobar-help/challenges/bomb_baby/bomb_baby.md

 ### Understanding

-I guess the best way to describe the problem is to imagine yourself starting with two numbers `F` and `M`, both of which have the value of `1`.
-At the start you are currently in `step 0`, to progress a step you must either;
+The best way to describe the problem is to imagine yourself starting with two numbers `F` and `M`, both starting with the value of `1`.

+At the start you are currently in `step 0`, and to progress to the next step you have to:

 * Add the value of `F` onto `M` to calculate a new `M`, _or_,
 * Add the value of `M` onto `F` to calculate a new `F`.

-Because of the rules of the specification we can create some facts:
+Because of this we can determine:

 * Because of the steps, `F` can never equal `M` if `step n` > `0`.
 * If `F` > `M` we know that the last step to take place involved adding `M` to `F`.
 * If `M` > `F` we know that the last step to take place involved adding `F` to `M`.

-### A Solution
+### Solution

 One sure way to solve this challenge is to reverse engineer the two numbers they provide.
 From the rules to get from `step n` to `step n-1` we just do `F` = `F` - `M` or `M` = `M` - `F` depending if `F` or `M` is larger than the other.